Wednesday 9 November 2022

 The laundry: Our first washing machine had a boiler compartment, and a mangle.
 This monster was replaced by a “twin-tub” with a terrifying spin-dryer.
 We kept these devices until they wore out – they must have been expensive.
 It was much harder to get credit, and “hire-purchase” or “the HP” was looked down on by people like us, partly because you ended up paying much more for the thing.
 There were no disposable nappies.

-Cleaning: Our house was too big, and inconvenient, with dark unused spaces left over as the Victorians extended further and further out.
+Cleaning: Our house was too big, and inconvenient, with dark unused spaces left over as the Victorians added extensions to extensions.

 Clothes: My mother made quite a lot of ours, and her own.
 Jerseys and vests were knitted by our grandmother and great-aunts.
 Kind friends passed on clothes their children had grown out of.